justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 Verify you still have the `usbmux` user.

 **REBOOT**

+Now we are ready to install `libimobiledevice` and friends from source.

 Add to your `.bashrc` some config that lets us build code in `~/usr` :